Leo70kg/engine/README.md

     Build OA with GCC without this issue.

+* E\_AddRefEntityToScene passed a refEntity which has an origin with a NaN component
+* Unpure client detected.
+Invalid .PK3 files referenced!
+* Shader rocketThrust has a stage with no image

+## TODO
+* merge rendergl1, rendereroa, renderer\_mydev to one module
+* r\_gamma shader
+* have issues with \minimize when use vulkan renderer in fullscreen. recreate the swapchain ?

 * Use gprof to examine the performance of the program
 ```
 gprof openarena.x86_64 gmon.out > report.txt
 ```
-## bugs
-* have small issues with \minimize when use vulkan renderer.
-* E_AddRefEntityToScene passed a refEntity which has an origin with a NaN component
-* Unpure client detected.
-Invalid .PK3 files referenced!
-* Shader rocketThrust has a stage with no image
-## TODO
-* merge rendergl1, rendereroa, renderer_mydev to one
-* r_gamma
-* \minimize